10 Best Free Project Management Tools to Boost Team Efficiency in 2025

 • Unlimited storage (10 MB/file)

-• Unlimited Power-Ups per board
+• Unlimited cards, activity log, and Power-Ups per board

 • Up to 10 boards per workspace